Chris Higgins (ice hockey): Vancouver Canucks (2011–2016)

 With the Panthers out of playoff contention late in the season, the team began trading away numerous veterans and core players.
 At the NHL trade deadline, on February 28, 2011, Higgins was dealt to the Vancouver Canucks in exchange for defensive prospect Evan Oberg and a third-round draft pick in 2013.
 The Canucks had reportedly been interested in a different Panthers player, but with a minute left until the trade deadline, Panthers Assistant General Manager Mike Santos called the Canucks back and offered Higgins.
 In 48 games with the Panthers, he had recorded 11 goals and 23 points.
 Injured with a hand injury at the time of the trade, he did not debut with the Canucks until March 10.
 He scored his first two goals as a Canuck on March 27 in a 4–1 win against the Columbus Blue Jackets.
 He completed the season with 13 goals and 28 points in 62 games between Florida and Vancouver.
-While Higgins played the majority of the regular season with the Canucks as a bottom-six forward, by the playoffs, he was playing on the second line centered by Ryan Kesler.
+While Higgins played the majority of the regular season with the Canucks as a bottom-six forward, by the playoffs, he was playing on the second line with Ryan Kesler and Mason Raymond.
 Entering the post-season as the Presidents' Trophy champions, the Canucks held the first seed in the West.
 After eliminating the Chicago Blackhawks, Nashville Predators and San Jose Sharks in the first three rounds, the Canucks advanced to the Stanley Cup Finals.
 Facing the Boston Bruins, the series went to a seventh game, which the Canucks lost 4–0.
-Following the Canucks' defeat, it was revealed that several Canucks players had been playing with injuries, including Higgins.
-His injury occurred in the second round against the Predators, when he blocked a shot with his skate, breaking his foot.
+Following the Canucks' game seven defeat, it was revealed that several Canucks players had been playing with injuries, including Higgins.
+His injury occurred in game five of the second round against the Predators, when he blocked a Kevin Klein shot with his skate, breaking his left foot.
 Over 25 playoff games, Higgins recorded four goals and eight points.
 Three of his goals were game-winners, tying him with Geoff Courtnall (1994) for the most in a single playoff season by a Canucks player.